getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 The immense evolution that containers are bringing forth has created a space for a slew of technologies and tools to emerge, particularly at the orchestration level.

-Being somewhat of the Wild West right now in terms of competition does not mean that one tool is the be-all and end-all to enable a container offering.
+However, no single tool is a clear best option to enable a container offering.

 Viewing the ecosystem as a complimentary vertical stack rather than a horizontal one where tools are constantly bumping heads helps alleviate